A Sneak Peek at Cherry Street Pier

 More family-friendly events are planned, like Playfest2018 presented by PopUpPlay on November 4.
 This free festival will include upcycled games and activities from PopUpPlay, and activities from visitors like the Franklin Institute, the Insectarium and Butterfly Pavilion, the Free Library, Smith Memorial Playground, Sticklets, Alex’s Lemonade Stand, and iFacepaint.

-Shane Confectionery is also planning to visit on select weekends in November and December to sell their homemade confections, and hold candy-making demonstrations!
+Shane Confectionery is also planning to visit on select weekends in December to sell their homemade confections, and hold candy-making demonstrations!

 As the year goes on, the pier hopes to host free movie nights, craft markets, art exhibits, holiday fireworks viewing, and much more.
 Philly Flea is still setting their dates for an antique and vintage market at the pier, but we’ll keep you posted about that.
 Meanwhile, in December, you can do holiday shopping with Punk Rock Flea Market (December 8—9) and the fabulous Art Star Market (December 15—16), which will also include photos with Santa, a gift wrapping station, and make-and-takes.

 And while you’re shopping for holiday gifts, you can also get your tree!
-The Christmas Tree Stand will be at Cherry Street Pier seven days week, starting on Black Friday (November 23) and running until Christmas.
+The Christmas Tree Stand will be at Cherry Street Pier, starting on Black Friday (November 23) and running until Christmas.
 Trees can be purchased on-site and brought home that day or delivered, and you can buy ornaments there too.

 Finally, you can plan your own special events at Cherry Street Pier—they are working on birthday party packages, including the option to collaborate with resident artists for a hands-on workshop as part of your celebration.